-Our HOPL paper is done and submitted to the ACM for June 2020 publication in the PACMPL (Proceedings of the ACM on Programming Languages) and presentation at the HOPL 4 conference whenever it actually occurs.
+Our HOPL paper is done and submitted to the ACM for June 2020 publication in PACMPL (Proceedings of the ACM on Programming Languages) and presentation at the HOPL 4 conference whenever it actually occurs.
 PACMPL is an open access journal so there won’t be a paywall preventing people from reading our paper.
-Regardless, starting right now you can access the preprint at https://zenodo.org/record/3707007.
+You can access the paper at https://zenodo.org/record/3707007.
 But before you run off and start reading this 190 page “paper” I want to talk a bit about HOPL.

 The History of Programming Languages Conferences